 - Graduate students must remain in good standing according to policies set forth by Academic Records.

 - A graduate student must earn a minimum of a 2.0 GPA at all times when enrolled in a graduate program of study.

 - An undergraduate and graduate student must complete 67% of the total credit hours attempted.
 For each term, the number of hours attempted is based on the total cumulative credit hours for which the student was enrolled at the end of the drop period.
 The number of hours earned is the cumulative total of these hours for which the student received a passing grade, as noted on the academic transcript.

 - Complete the program of study in a time-frame not to exceed 150 percent of the published length of the program (measured in credit hours).
 For example, if the academic program length requires 120 hours, the maximum time-frame cannot exceed 180 credit hours attempted.

 - Any course that is dropped, failed, incomplete, or changed to audit will be considered a failing grade.

-- SAP evaluations are reviewed after each term (fall, winter, and summer, or period of enrollment for adult evening students).
+- SAP evaluations are reviewed after each term (fall, winter, and summer).
 If after the first term the student is not meeting SAP standards the student will be placed on Financial Aid Warning.

 - If after the next term the student is still not meeting SAP standards, the student is ineligible for further federal and state aid but may appeal.